RevenueHunt/docs/docs/how-to-guides/send-result-emails-from-custom-server.md

 # How to Send Result Emails from Your Server Using SMTP

 SMTP (Simple Mail Transfer Protocol) is a protocol used for sending emails across the internet.
-By connecting your Shop Quiz: Product Recommendation Quiz to an SMTP server, emails are sent from your account instead of revenuehunt, enhancing brand consistency and trust.
+By connecting your Product Recommendation Quiz to an SMTP server, emails are sent from your account instead of revenuehunt, enhancing brand consistency and trust.

 ## Setting Up SMTP Server Connection